-- 1. Is responsible for the daily administration and operation of the Outreach Department - 2.
-As requested by the President, assists in the execution of Chapel services, worship services, and other special events - 3.
-Oversees the Missions Program and Community Outreach Program - 4.
+- 1. Is responsible for the daily administration and operation of Missions and Outreach - 2.
+Oversees the Missions and Outreach program events, trips, and student engagement functions - 3.
 Reports to the Director of Spiritual Life and Chaplain Programs

-4.1.6.2 Associate Director of Spiritual Life and Chaplain Programs
+4.1.6.2 Associate Director of Spiritual Life and Chaplain Program